colin-nolan/ip-communicator/README.md

 ## Purpose
-To monitor a machine's public IP address and to communicate changes to it using a communicator plugin.
+To monitor a machine's public IP address and to communicate changes to it using a communicator.

 Similar to a DDNS client but not coupled to DDNS.